 I have a very small iOS audience.
 Why would the privacy changes to iOS 14 impact me?

 Facebook is making structural changes that will impact everyone.
-The biggest changes include Aggregated Event Measurement, which limits the total number of optimization web events for a domain to eight.
-This applies to all web advertising, regardless of device used.
+These changes apply to all web advertising, regardless of device used.

 How will Apple’s iOS 14 ATT prompt impact Facebook ads?